asim/reminder/README.md

 make build
 ```

-Pass the `--web` flag to replace the lite app
+Pass the `--web` flag to use the react app
 ```
 reminder --web --serve
 ```